 What To Serve With Shredded Carrot Salad

-This is especially delicious with grill foods.
+This is especially delicious with grilled foods.
 I like to serve it alongside my favorite grilled chicken, shish kabobs, beer brats, or grilled flank steak.

 How To Make Carrot Salad Recipe